apredeus/multi-bacpipe/tutorial/TUTORIAL.md

 ## Multi-strain ("multi") workflow

 Processing differs significantly for multiple strains.
 In order to demonstrate how it works, we will use a small part of [GSE119724](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE119724) dataset, in which expression in *Salmonella* Typhimurium strains 4/74 and D23580 was compared under various *in vitro* conditions and inside macrophages.
-For simplicity, we will only use 6 samples of bacteria grown inside macrophages.
+For simplicity, we will only use 6 samples of bacteria grown under *in vitro* conditions that induce SPI-2 gene expression (low pH, low phosphorus) - InSPI2.

-First of all, let's choose a directory with plenty (~ 100 Gb) of space and enter it.
+First of all, let's choose a directory with plenty (~ 50 Gb) of space and enter it.

 ```bash
 mkdir stm_tutorial